Domenic Lombardo, San Diego Criminal Defense Lawyer

 The recently enacted Clean Slate Act attempts to give a meaningful outcome to these rehabilitative measures.
 The Act, which builds upon other recently enacted California consumer protection laws, will reduce, or eliminate the impact a criminal record will have on our clients.

-Persons with a criminal record or strongly advised to seek a criminal defense lawyer for advice on how to seal arrests and convictions.
+Persons with a criminal record are strongly advised to seek a criminal defense lawyer for advice on how to seal arrests and convictions.

 Criminal Record Relief Provisions